Solving the Mystery of the Mystery Books Genre

 Cozy Mysteries

-A cozy mystery still has all the essential elements of a traditional mystery but lacks the harder-core nature of other types of murder mysteries.
+A cozy mystery still has all the essential elements of a traditional mystery but lacks the hardcore nature of other types of murder mysteries.
 Therefore, the name “cozy.”
-So, while it’s understood that these things undoubtedly happened in the story at some point, they will have happened “off the page” so you won’t typically find any graphic descriptions of violence, blood, or gore in a cozy mystery.
+So, while it’s understood that these things undoubtedly happened in the story at some point, they will have happened “off the page,” so you won’t typically find any graphic descriptions of violence, blood, or gore in a cozy mystery.
+This one featuring Lady Georgianna is one of my all-time favorites!

 Author and book suggestions for Cozy Mysteries: